 LOUIS SUMNER WINN, JR. (1928-2000)

 Sumner Winn grew up in Worchester MA and graduated from Bowdoin College in 1950.
 After a year at the Sorbonne in Paris and four years in the Air Force in a MASH unit during the Korean War, Winn earned a BS in Architecture from the Rhode Island School of Design.
 He moved to Chapel Hill around 1960 and worked for Archie Royal Davis.
 In 1967 he worked as Winn/Condoret architects with Jon Condoret.
 In approximately 1968 he joined Don Stewart's CPAA as a partner.
 He left in 1973 to form his own practice in Chapel Hill.

 Most of his records and drawings were destroyed in 1994 when his home office at 127 Stateside Drive burned.
 With second wife Genie, he rebuilt the house in 1998 and spent his last years sharing an office in Carrboro with designer John Lindsey, known for designing the Wellspring Groceries (later Whole Foods), Magnolia Grill, and Aurora Restaurant.
 Winn's houses are known for beautiful corner windows, brick mass fireplaces, and extended post and beam exterior eaves.
+He killed himself in 2000.

 1957 - The R. J. Shankle Residence, 1306 Mason Farm Road, Chapel Hill.
 2400 square feet.
 Sold in 1982 to Jeffrey B. Tyler.
 Sold in 1986 to Elinor Koechley.
 Sold in 2008 to Maryann Feldman and Gordon Allen.
 Renovations by John Lindsey.
 Bottom two photos by Gordon Allen.

 1964 - The Sumner and Jean Winn House, 812 Shady Lawn Road, Chapel Hill.
 Photo by Nicole Alvarez.
 Sold to Frank J. and Rosemary B. Munger in 1971.
 Sold to Kenneth Levin in 1983.
 Sold to Mary Ellen Priestly in 1996.
 Sold to Richard and Diane Dworsky in 2001.

 1965 - The Bennie and Jeannette Barker Residence, 517 Lakeshore Lane, Chapel Hill.
 3200 sf on one acre.
 Sold to Robert and Marian Mueller in 1975.
 Sold in 2008 to Alan Lee and Christina Cornell.
 Photos by Derek Mangum.
 Sold in 2015 to Parigul and Henri Lorie.